 - 1. Publicity must be informative and not misleading.
 It must include: - a.
 Course title - b.
 A description of course content - c.
 The educational objectives that clearly explain learning outcomes - d.
 A description of teaching methods to be used (lecture, participation, or self-instruction) - e.
 Costs (or indicate if complimentary) - f.
 The name of the program provider, joint-providers, and contact source - g.
-Course instructor(s), their qualifications, and any potential conflicts of interest.
+Course instructor(s), their qualifications, and any potential conflicts of interest. - h.
+Refund and cancellation policies

-- h.
-Refund and cancellation policies - i.
+- i.
 Location - j.
 Date - k.
 Specify number of hours awarded by educational methods used (lecture, clinical participation, self-instruction, etc.) and AGD subject code - I. Time and period of availability for self-instruction courses - m.
-The names of any entities providing commercials support - 2.
+The names of any entities providing commercial support - n.
+The current, approved AGD PACE logo with the appropriate credit statement - 2.
 For effective presentation and assimilation of course content, the prior level of skill, knowledge, or experience required (or suggested) of participants must be clearly specified in publicity materials.

 - A. Any publicity for CDE activities must provide complete and accurate information to the potential audience. - B. Care must be taken to avoid misleading statements regarding the nature of the activity or the benefits to be derived from participation. - C. Accurate statements concerning credits or approvals granted for the activity must be included.
-Great care must be taken to ensure that such statements follow the wording prescribed by the agency granting the credits or approvals, so that participants cannot misinterpret them. - D. Approved program providers must use the current, approved AGD PACE logo/brand with the appropriate credit statement in all printed brochures and promotional materials for their educational program. - E. The terms "accredited," "accreditation," "certification" or "endorsement of" must not be used in conjunction with PACE approval.
-Providers must not make statements implying AGD PACE Approval or endorsement of individual courses. - F. If program providers require the continuing dental education course(s) to gain access to its services and/or products, this must be disclosed, in any and all publicity, including any initial registration packet for the course(s) such that prospective participants are fully aware of these guidelines and limitations.
+Great care must be taken to ensure that such statements follow the wording prescribed by the agency granting the credits or approvals, so that participants cannot misinterpret them. - D. The terms "accredited," "accreditation," "certification" or "endorsement of" must not be used in conjunction with PACE approval.
+Providers must not make statements implying AGD PACE Approval or endorsement of individual courses. - E. If program providers require the continuing dental education course(s) to gain access to its services and/or products, this must be disclosed, in any and all publicity, including any initial registration packet for the course(s) such that prospective participants are fully aware of these guidelines and limitations.

-- G. Providers that offer self-instructional activities must publish the following Information on publicity materials for the activity and in the activity itself: - a.
+- F. Providers that offer self-instructional activities must publish the following Information on publicity materials for the activity and in the activity itself: - a.
 Original release date; - b.
 Review date (if activity is reviews and rereleased); - c.
 Expiration date (a maximum of three years from the original release date or the last review date, whichever is most recent).